 A high level of upkeep always strengthens the image of a commercial corridor.
+The property owner or tenant should aid in cleanliness of the sidewalk and spaces adjacent to the building.
+The sidewalk should be kept free of debris and washed regularly.
 Trash generated by the store should be kept in enclosed areas at the rear of the building and must be easily serviced by trash collection trucks.